howyoucode/Python-Programming-Exercises/README.md

 # Python Programming Exercises

-This repository contains a set of Python exercises divided into two main categories: **Conditional Statements** and **Loops**.
+This repository contains a set of Python exercises divided into two main categories: **Conditional Statements** and **Loops** and many more.
 Each section is designed to reinforce key concepts in Python programming, ranging from basic control flow to more complex looping structures.

 ## Table of Contents
 1. [Conditional Statements](#conditional-statements)